 Suddenly, however, the girl awoke.
-She appeared to be a vagrant and I didn't like the idea of her being there right across the street from me.
+She appeared to be a vagrant and I did not like the idea of her being there right across the street from me.
 I stepped inside for a better look and the girl stood up.
 Abruptly a second girl about the same age showed up on the front porch.
 Both of them were filthy.
 As I started talking to them, I wondered if the girls might look half-way decent under all that filth.
 Maybe even something attractive.
-But they didn't appeal to me.
+But they did not appeal to me.
 I just wanted to eject them from the place.

 As I stepped to the side of my house, I was shocked by what I saw.
 Less than an hour ago the lot next to my house had contained an old abandoned building which stood in front of a vast junkyard filled with hundreds of junk cars which had stretched far into the distance behind my house.
 Now, the building was gone, as well as all the cars.
 The land had been bulldozed and when I saw vague traces of the cars sticking up here and there in the pale-brown dirt, I quickly surmised that all the cars had been buried in the vast lot of land.
 Astounded, I babbled to the fellow (who was still following me) that the cars might have been worth millions of dollars.
 I figured some government agency had been responsible for cleaning up the junkyard, but I was amazed that the junk cars would have simply been buried.
 Nevertheless, I was happy to see that the building had been torn down and that the junk cars were gone.
 The place looked so much better.